scottgriffinm/audio-mash-together/README.md

    - Navigate to `http://localhost:3000` in your browser.
    - Use the file upload form to select at least three `.mp3` or `.wav` files for the mashup.

-2. **Enable "No Drums" Option** (optional):
-   - After uploading files, you will see a "No Drums" checkbox.
-Selecting this option will filter files based on musical key, excluding percussive sounds.

 3. **Create Mashup**:
    - Click "Make Mashup Loop" to generate the mashup.
 The combined audio will appear in an audio player for playback.